hmnajam/My-Resume2/README.md

 ### Setup

 My it your own in a few simple steps.

+1: Go to your terminal(Bash) and copy paste the following command.
 <pre>gh repo clone hmnajam/My-Resume2</pre>

-Install required dependencies
+This will clone the whole repository in your own computer.

+2: Move into your working directory.
+Now move into your working directory by running
+<pre>cd "your directory"</pre>

+3: Install required dependencies.
+Copy and paste the following command into your terminal to install dependencies.
 <pre>yarn install</pre>

-Start the server
+4: Now start the server by copy pasting the following command into your terminal.Start the server
 <pre>yarn start</pre>

+5: Now modify pages content in  `src/content_option.js`.
 ### More

-Modify pages content in  `src/content_option.js`.

 ### Thanks